 From 2006 to 2010, Dr. Roland wrote a monthly column focusing on technology use in the art classroom for SchoolArts Magazine.
 In the October 2014 issue of NAEA News he wrote a column titled, “Becoming a Globally Connected Art Educator,” for the Art Education Technology (AET) Interest Group.
 Other publications related to his research include ‘Preparing Art Teachers to Teach in a New Digital Landscape’ in the January 2010 issue of Art Education journal and a chapter titled Distance Learning and Art Education in the National Art Education Association publication New Technologies in Art Education (1997).
 In 2014, Dr. Roland received the Outstanding Community Service Award from the Art Education Technology group of the National Art Education Association for his development and promotion of the Art Education 2.0 network.
 In 2013, he received the Kathy Connors Teaching Award from the National Art Education Association Women’s Caucus for excellence in teaching, mentoring, and collaboration.
 In 2007, Dr. Roland received the Scholarship of Engagement Award for the UF College of Education for contributions to the field of art education and beyond.
 In 2004, Dr. Roland was selected at the UF College of Fine Arts’ Teacher of the Year and in 1997 he received a Distinguished Service Award from the Florida Art Education Association.

-More recently, I spearheaded the development and implementation of an Online MA program in Art Education at the University of Florida that currently services nearly 100 art educators nationally, and internationally.
+More recently, Dr. Roland spearheaded the development and implementation of an Online MA program in Art Education at the University of Florida that currently services nearly 100 art educators nationally, and internationally.
 This program has completely transformed the way we approach graduate studies in art education at the University of Florida and has significantly elevated the status of our program within the university and region.